centreon/centreon-collect/engine/modules/opentelemetry/doc/opentelemetry.md

 #### engine connects to agent

 ##### configuration
-Each agent has his own grpc configuration.
+Each agent has its own grpc configuration.
 Each object in this array is a grpc configuration object like those we can find in Agent or server

 An example:
 ```json